Wilhelm's hawkfish: Description

 Wilhelm's hawkfish has a snout which is not overly elongated and a deep body.
 The mouth has an outer row of canine teeth and an inner row of much smaller villiform teeth, the canines are notably larger at the front of the upper jaw and side of the lower jaw.
 There are two rows of cirri and a flap on the posterior edge of the anterior nostril.
 The caudal fin is truncate or gently rounded.
 The upper margin of preoperculum has less than 13 large serrations.
 The thoractic gill membrane is scaled but the scales are small in comparison to those on the body.
 This species also has 12-14 soft rays in the dorsal fin but it rarely has 12 or 14.
 The dorsal fin also has 10 spines with the fourth spine being the longest, the membranes between the spines are weakly incised.
 The anal fin has 3 spines and 6 soft rays.
 The pectoral fin has the lower six rays which are robust and unbranched.
 In alcohol the overall colour is bluish green with five vertical brownish bands along the flanks which become indistinct after crossing the lateral line.
-The snout and area between the eyes are plain brown and there is a dark spot on the gull cover behind the eye.
+The snout and area between the eyes are plain brown and there is a dark spot on the gill cover behind the eye.
 The maximum published length for this species is 12 cm.